juanenmellare/kavak-bot/README.md

 # Setup

-Create a file `config.json` in the same folder of 'kavak-bot.py', copy/paste and update the following JSON.
+Create a file `config.json` in the same folder as 'kavak-bot.py', copy/paste and update the following JSON.
 ```json
 {
   "search_rate_per_minutes": 30, // Search and notify interval.
 When value is 0 it will execute just once.